consumer relations - frequently asked questions

 i.
 Propane deliveries

-The Consumer Relations Division CANNOT help with inquiries or disputes concerning:
+The Consumer Relations Division does not have to jurisditional authority to help with the following matters concerning:

 a.
 Merchandise sold to you by a public utility, repair or maintenance contracts for your heating and/or cooling equipment;